Debbie V.S. Kasper, Ph.D.

 2014.
 "Codifying Figurational Theory and Mapping Common Ground in Sociology...and Beyond."
 Human Figurations 3(1): Permalink: http://hdl.handle.net/2027/spo.11217607.0003.104

 2013.
 "Advancing Sociology Through a Focus on Relational Processes."
 Pp. 67-86 in Conceptualizing Relational Sociology: Ontological and Theoretical Issues, edited by Christopher Powell and Francois Dépelteau.
 Palgrave-Macmillan.

 2012.
 "When it Comes to Stuff, 'Just Say No' is Not Enough."
-Invited essay for the SSPP Blog: The Official Blog of Sustainability, Science, Practice, and Policy.
+Invited guest post for the SSPP Blog: The Official Blog of Sustainability, Science, Practice, and Policy.
 July 3.

 2009.
 "Ecological Habitus: Toward a Better Understanding of Socioecological Relations."
 Organization& Environment 22(3): 311-326.

 2008.
 "Redefining Community in the Ecovillage."
 Human Ecology Review.
 15:12-24.